Similarity-Dissimilarity Loss for Multi-label Supervised Contrastive Learning: Methods

 Let $\Omega$ denote a universal set containing all possible label entities.
 For any anchor $i$ and sample $p$, let $\mathcal{S}$ and $\mathcal{T}$ represent their respective label sets.
 The five fundamental multi-label relations are defined as follows:

-Based on these relational definitions, we present a theoretical analysis of the limitations inherent in the \textit{ALL}, \textit{ANY}, and \textit{MulSupCon} methods, illustrated via an example in Figure \ref{fig1}.
+Based on these relational definitions, we present a theoretical analysis of the limitations inherent in the ALL, ANY, and MulSupCon methods, illustrated via an example in Figure \ref{figure-relation}.

-In \textit{ALL}, the optimization process aims to align with the mean representation of samples sharing identical label sets \citep{zhang2024multi}.
-As the example that is demonstrated in Figure \ref{fig1}, for a given anchor $i$, the positive set of \textit{ALL} is:
+In ALL, the optimization process aims to align with the mean representation of samples sharing identical label sets \citep{zhang2024multi}.
+As the example that is demonstrated in Figure \ref{figure-relation}, for a given anchor $i$, the positive set of ALL is:

-In \textit{ALL}, the sample $p_{j}$ in $R2$ is designated as positive sample, while those in relations $R3$, $R4$ and $R5$ are excluded from consideration.
-Specifically, despite their semantic similarity to anchor $i$ that those overlap labels, the feature representations of samples $p_{j}$ where $j \in {3,4,5}$ are forced away from the anchor in the embedding space, as they are treated as negative examples in the contrastive learning paradigm.
+In ALL, the sample $p_{j}$ in $R_2$ is designated as a positive sample, while those in relations $R_3$, $R_4$ and $R_5$ are excluded from consideration.
+Specifically, despite their semantic similarity to anchor $i$ due to overlapping labels, the feature representations of samples $p_{j}$ where $j \in {3,4,5}$ are forced away from the anchor in the embedding space, as they are treated as negative examples in the contrastive learning paradigm.
 Consequently, the restricted size of the positive set $|\mathcal{P}(i)|$ results in a mean representation susceptible to statistical variance.
-Furthermore, the \textit{ALL} method may inadvertently treat semantically related samples as negative instances in certain scenarios.
+Furthermore, the ALL method may inadvertently treat semantically related samples as negative instances in certain scenarios.